Image

 Again, the planning commission voted to recommend a special land use to city council and it granted conditional approval of the combined preliminary/final site plan.

-Sunny, with a high of 80 and low of 43 degrees.
-Sunny in the morning, patchy rain nearby for the afternoon and evening, clear overnight.
+Sunny, with a high of 88 and low of 62 degrees.
+Sunny during the morning, clear overnight.